Jungle justice: 3 killed in Abia over kidnapping, robbery – The Sun Nigeria

 From Okey Sampson, Umuahia

-Three young men at the weekend, met their Waterloo in the Obiohia axis of Aba, Abia state when they were killed following their involvement in kidnapping and theft.
+Three young men at the weekend, met their death in the Obiohia axis of Aba, Abia State over their involvement in alleged kidnapping and theft.

-The first to be killed by residents of the area, were two young men whose identity could not be immediately ascertained and who allegedly kidnapped a child.
+The first to be killed by residents of the area, were two young men whose identity could not be ascertained for allegedly kidnapping a child.

-It was gathered that the child whose name was not made public, was going for a church programme with the mother when suddenly, the two men operating in a Keke Napep, appeared from nowhere and snatched her from her mother’s arms and sped off.
+It was gathered that the child whose name was not made public, was going for a church programme in company with with her mother when suddenly, the two men operating in a commercial motorcycle( Keke Napep) accosted them and snatched the little girl from her mother and sped off.

 The mother was said to have raised the alarm which attracted some passersby who went after the hoodlums.

-The criminals were latter apprehended by the crowd, who after rescuing the child, killed the two kidnappers and set their tricycle on fire.
+The suspects were latter apprehended by the crowd, who after rescuing the child, killed them with dangerous weapons and set their tricycle on fire.

 In another breath, a young man was two days after the kidnap incident, killed in the same area by angry mob.